 Humidity can help you control the fan speed of your air conditioners.
 When it is humid outside, you can lower down the speed of the fan.
 Similarly, when it is less humid, increase the air conditioner fan speed.
 These nuances would definitely make you much more comfortable than you’ve previously been in your normal setting.

-Take Suggestion From the Professionals
+Take Suggestion From the HVAC Professionals

 By calling an AC professional to inspect the AC unit and for maintenance checkups obviously can help you identify the problem, but it can also increase the efficiency of the AC unit, thereby, decreasing the electricity costs.
-He will guide you well on how and why you AC is turning out to be expensive for you and what could be done to prevent the same.
+He will guide you well on how and why your AC is turning out to be expensive for you and what could be done to prevent the same.
 Always remember that a high electricity bill is any day more painful than a low tune-up bill.

 Maintain the Temperature at 78 Degrees